-Khanom Krok is a popular Thai dessert: they are small pancakes made from rice flour and coconut milk, cooked in a special mold with several cavities.
-I baked them in a similar silicone mold (with small indentations).
-This dessert is naturally gluten-free and offers a crunchy texture on the outside and melting texture on the inside, with a soft and slightly sweet flavor.
-Often garnished with corn or spring onions, it can be enjoyed as a snack or dessert, perfect for those who like to discover authentic Asian flavors.
+Khanom Krok is a popular Thai dessert: small pancakes made from rice flour and coconut milk, cooked in a special multi-cavity mold.
+I baked them in a similar silicone mold (with small cavities).
+This dessert is naturally gluten-free and offers a crispy exterior and a soft, melt-in-your-mouth interior, with a mild, slightly sweet flavor.
+Often topped with corn or scallions, it can be enjoyed as a snack or dessert, perfect for those who love discovering authentic Asian flavors.

 Ingredients